 Sacroilliac Joint Dysfunction

-The sacroiliac (SI) joints are formed by the connection of the sacrum and the right and left iliac bones.
-The sacrum is the triangular-shaped bone in the lower portion of the spine, below the lumbar spine.
-While most of the bones (vertebrae) of the spine are mobile, the sacrum is made up of five vertebrae that are fused together and do not move.
-The iliac bones are the two large bones that make up the pelvis.
-As a result, the SI joints connect the spine to the pelvis.
-The sacrum and the iliac bones (ileum) are held together by a collection of strong ligaments.
-There is relatively little motion at the SI joints.
-There are normally less than 4 degrees of rotation and 2 mm of translation at these joints.
-Most of the motion in the area of the pelvis occurs either at the hips or the lumbar spine.
-These joints do need to support the entire weight of the upper body when we are erect, which places a large amount of stress across them.
-This can lead to wearing of the cartilage of the SI joints and arthritis.
+The sacroiliac (SI) joints are formed by the connection of the sacrum (or “tailbone”) and the right and left iliac bones (commonly known as pelvic bones).
+As a result, the SI joints connect the spine to the pelvis by a collection of strong ligaments.
+These joints support the weight of the upper body when we are erect, which places a large amount of stress across them.
+This can lead to wearing of the cartilage and arthritis.